The German blunders

 Six months after the telegram blunder, Zimmermann resigned.
 But during those months, he had time for one last plan: he sent Lenin, a Marxist fanatic exiled in Switzerland, in a railway car to Moscow, to weaken Russia by starting the Bolshevik Revolution5.
 The German government also sent “more than 50 million deutsche marks in gold” from 1917 to 1918 to help the Bolsheviks establish and hold power.6 This sparked the Red Holocaust, during which tens of millions were killed in the Soviet Union alone.
 The monstrous communist regimes spread like plague and killed more people than any other regime type, being responsible for a staggering 100 million victims7.

 My own country, Romania, suffered from both nazism and communism.
 And yet most Romanians, including me, hold Germany in high regard.
-We admire the proverbial work ethic and the perceived discipline and integrity of Germans, and take their country as a model.
-Before communism, we had German kings that we invited to rule us, and Romania did mostly well during their time.
+We admire the proverbial work ethic and the perceived discipline and integrity of Germans, and we take their country as a model.
+Before communism, we had German kings whom we invited to rule us, and Romania did mostly well during their time.
 More recently, in 2014, we elected Klaus Johannis, a German, as our first President to come from an ethnic minority.
-His campaign was built on the idea of “getting things done the right way”, implicitly suggesting that his origins recommend him as a responsible President that will continue to support reforms, the rule of law and the fight against corruption.
+His campaign was built on the idea of “getting things done the right way,” implicitly suggesting that his origins recommend him as a responsible President who will continue to support reforms, the rule of law, and the fight against corruption.

-It seems though that even experienced, responsible leaders, ruling in their own culture of discipline and integrity can make spectacular mistakes.
-Every now and then, the German leadership completely overlooks the dangerous side effects of its actions.
-It always starts as something that arguably makes sense at the time, maybe even noble.
-But the triggered sequence of events leads to disastrous consequences, and can end up hurting the very people the initial action is trying to help.
+It seems, though, that even experienced, responsible leaders, ruling in their own culture of discipline and integrity, can make spectacular mistakes.
+Every now and then, the German leadership completely overlooks the dangerous side-effects of its actions.
+It always starts as something that arguably makes sense at the time, maybe even seems noble.
+But the triggered sequence of events leads to disastrous consequences and can end up hurting the very people the initial action is trying to help.
 Hopefully Germany is at least getting better at correcting its mistakes once they become obvious to everybody, and other nations learn something instead of repeating them.